edheltzel/flightdeck-esbuild/README.md

 Deployments for this project are completely up to you and your needs.

-We really like Netlify but also enjoy using CI/CD tools or even using our [Liftoff Deployment Script](https://github.com/edheltzel/Lifftoff-Deploy-Script)
+We really like Netlify + Cloudflare but also enjoy using CI/CD tools or even using our [Liftoff Deployment Script](https://github.com/edheltzel/Lifftoff-Deploy-Script) when we need to deploy to a server with limited access.

+##### Note - Environment Variables

+Don't forget to create your own `.env` with whatever environment variables you need for your project.

 <p align="right">(<a href="#top">back to top</a>)</p>